nanoc/nanoc.app/content/doc/guides/using-external-sources.md

 	  </tbody>
 	</table>

-Finally you have to stop nanoc from writing out pages for every employee item provided by the data source.
+Finally you have to stop Nanoc from writing out pages for every employee item provided by the data source.
 For this, the `#ignore` rule comes in handy.
 Add this at the top of your <span class="filename">Rules</span> file:

 	#!ruby
 	ignore '/external/*'